Navigating the Online Update website

 Next year, our Regional Occupation Program (ROP) will be offering a new course.
 Should we, the school, submit the course for “a-g” approval, or should the ROP submit the curriculum first?

 All ROP courses should first be submitted by the ROP and "a-g" approved by UC before the courses are added to a school’s or district’s “a-g” course list.
 UC-approved programs, such as ROPs, have been awarded program status that allows the program to submit their curriculum on behalf of the schools and districts they serve.
 Once an individual course is “a-g” approved, designated schools can add the program course to their “a-g” course list as a previously approved course and will not be required to submit a complete course content description for review.

 I accidently clicked on a course title in the “Revise Course” section and a started a revision submission in the “Draft” section.
 How can I delete this submission?

 At this time, revision submissions cannot be deleted from the “Draft” section.
 To remove the submission from the “Draft” section, you can either:

 - Submit the revision submission as is without proposing any changes to the existing course.
 Our analysts will “approve” and process the submission and no changes will be made to the approved course; or,

 - Keep the revision submission in the “Draft” section.
-Our technical staff will remove the submission from this section prior to the opening of the next course list update cycle in February.
+Our technical staff will remove the submission from this section prior to the opening of the next course submission cycle in February.
 Only the un-submitted revision submission will be removed, not the actual course from the “a-g” course list.

 Why am I receiving a duplicate course title or duplicate transcript abbreviation error message when attempting to revise a course?